Scanning Directly from a Scanner to an E-mail Address

 - Depending on the configuration, transmission of scans to recipients outside the company by e-mail may be even more unreliable on a technical level than sending within, due to varying and unknown protocol requirements and junk filtering by the recipients' mail servers.

-- The "From" header on the e-mail message sent by the scanner will not show the user's name or address.
-It will show the scanner's address or a dummy address.
+- The "From" header on the e-mail message sent by the scanner may not show the user's name or address.
+It may show the scanner's address or a dummy address.
 If the recipient replies to the message, it will either be undeliverable, or go to the IT department.

-- The sender will have no opportunity to type a subject or anything in the message body, explaining what the scan is, asking for particular action, etc.
+- The sender may have no opportunity to type a subject or anything in the message body, explaining what the scan is, asking for particular action, etc.

-- The sender doesn't get a copy of the scan for reference, and the message will not be in the Sent Items folder of the sender's mailbox.
+- The sender may not get a copy of the scan for reference, meaning the message will not be in the Sent Items folder of the sender's mailbox.

 Benefits of Scanning to Folders